danicat/pacgo/README.md

 The README.md for each step will explain the intent and show the modifications needed to proceed.
 You should make then in your own `main.go` file.

-You can also use the `main.go` in step 00 as a starting point and modify it incrementaly when progressing through the steps.
+You can also use the `main.go` in step 00 as a starting point and modify it incrementally when progressing through the steps.

 If you get lost, every step has it's own `main.go` file with the changes to that step already applied.
 That also means that if you want to fast track to a given step you can start with the `main.go` from the previous step.